(I. Allegro con spirito).

 THE CAMERATA ANTONIO SOLER

-The Camerata Antonio Soler is a chamber orchestra born in 2011, with the purpose of embracing a wide repertoire of different periods and styles (mainly classical, romantic and contemporary), hence its plural and versatile character.
+The Camerata Antonio Soler is a chamber orchestra born in 2012, with the purpose of embracing a wide repertoire of different periods and styles (mainly classical, romantic and contemporary), hence its plural and versatile character.
 The essence of their interpretation is based on historical music criteria, using original instruments whenever required.
 One of their main aims is to rediscover and perform music from Hispanic Classicism and Romanticism, as well as including contemporary alternative repertoires in their performances, such as works resulting from the merger with ethnic roots or the so called “World Music”.
 The Camerata Antonio Soler consists of 14 professional wind and string musicians.
-Since its origin, the conductor has been Gustavo Sánchez +info and Ignacio Ramal +info its concertmaster.
+Since its origin, the conductor has been Gustavo Sánchez +info.

 Photography: Carlos Manterola

 Gustavo Sánchez, was born in Pilar de la Horadada (Alicante – Spain).
 He studied Flute with Juan Francisco Cayuelas and Composition with Manuel Seco de Arpe at the Conservatorio Superior de Murcia.
 After this, between 1991 and 1996, he studied orchestral conducting at the Vienna Conservatory with Professors Reinhard Schwarz and Georg Mark, graduating with honors.
-Since 1995 he has conducted several orchestras, notably the Symphony Orchestra of Murcia, Wiener Akademische Philharmonie and Moscow Symphony Orchestra.
+At a later state, he attended master classes on Conducting by Robert Lee and Raymond Harvey, in New York, USA (1998) and with the distinguished Finnish maestro Jorma Panula in Helsinki, Finland, (1998-1999).
+He had the opportunity of working along with conductor Alberto Zedda for some of their opera productions (2002).

-He is the founding conductor of the Camerata Antonio Soler, resident orchestra of the International Conducting Masterclass “El Escorial”, along with the eminent Finnish Professor Jorma Panula.
-With the Camerata he has performed several times at the Auditorio Nacional de Madrid, the Auditorio del Escorial and in Lisbon, at a major Musicology International Congress.
+He is the founding conductor of the Camerata Antonio Soler, resident orchestra of the International Conducting Masterclass “El Escorial”, along with the eminent Finnish professors Jorma Panula and Atso Almila.
+With the Camerata he has performed several times at the Auditorio Nacional de Madrid, the Auditorio 400 at Reina Sofía Museum, Auditorio del Escorial, the Carlos III Theatre (San Lorenzo del Escorial, Spain), in Portugal and in the United States of America.
+With the Camerata he has recorded nine CDs with unknown symphonies, arias by Gaetano Brunetti and Luigi Boccherini; and “villancicos” (carols) by Antonio Soler.

 This connection with musical heritage recovery has lead Gustavo Sánchez to be part of the artistic ensemble “I virtuosi ambulanti” (based in Munich), with whom since 2014, he has enrolled in several projects of unknown Belcanto Opera from early 19th Century, with CD recordings and shows in several venues and historic theatres from Spain, Germany and Austria (the Esterházy Palace is to be highlighted), with a great success of audience and review.